 Regarding OCC's SEC-regulated clearing activities, the primary relevant rules are the SEC's customer protection rule, Rule 15c3-3 and its hypothecation rules, Rules 8c-1 and 15c2-1.
 Rule 15c3-3 requires that broker-dealers (i) maintain possession and control of certain customer securities, free of any liens and (ii) deposit in a special reserve bank account for the benefit of customers cash or certain short-term securities in an amount determined by a formula intended to reflect the net cash obligation of the broker to its customers.
 Rules 8c-1 and 15c2-1 impose additional requirements with regard to securities against which borrowing is permitted.
-These rules, among other things, require that any lien created in connection with borrowings against customer securities.
+These rules, among other things, require that any lien created in connection with borrowings against customer securities be separate from any lien created in connection with borrowings against proprietary securities.
 The rules also generally limit the amount that a broker-dealer may borrow against customer securities to the total amount owed to the broker-dealer by all customers.
 While the above rules do not apply directly to OCC, OCC's rules are designed to permit registered U.S. broker-dealers who are OCC clearing members to remain in compliance with these rules.